Pay your church's fair share.

 Track every proposed and approved line item.
 A dashboard shows how your approved budget will affect next year's apportionment, and what adding the proposed items would do on top.
 Built for the monthly finance committee meeting.

-When January comes and Table II is due, download the free spreadsheet.
+When January comes and Table II is due, download the Year-End Review spreadsheet.
 It applies the same rules engine to your completed expenses and shows whether you're about to overpay — line by line, with citations your treasurer can defend.

 Your apportionment is not a flat tax.
 It's a ratio.